UWPCE-PythonCert/ProgrammingInPython/source/modules/Unicode.rst

 **Gotcha:**

-Python has a default encoding (usually ascii)
+Python has a default encoding.
+On Mac and Unix systems, it's usually utf-8 -- Windows? not nearly as consistent.

 .. code-block:: ipython

-  In [2]: sys.getdefaultencoding()
+ In [7]: sys.getdefaultencoding()
-  Out[2]: 'ascii'
+ Out[7]: 'utf-8'

+Try this on your machine, and see what you get.

 The default encoding will get used in unexpected places!
+Notably in text files by default.

 Using Unicode Everywhere
 -------------------------